Perrish Cox: Regular season

+Playoffs

 Legal issues

 In August 2009, Cox was arrested for driving with a suspended license.
 He was also suspended from the Cotton Bowl in his senior season by head coach Mike Gundy for violating the team curfew rule.

 Cox was arrested on December 9, 2010, for felonious sexual assault and taken to a Douglas County jail.
 He was released on December 10 on a $50,000 bond.
 His sexual assault charges were classified as class three and class four felonies which carry a sentence of two years to life in prison.
 He faced a possible sentence of ten years to life if convicted.
 However, on March 2, 2012, Cox was found not guilty of sexual assault charges in Douglas County, Colorado criminal court.